bayramakdeniz/Finemap-MiXeR/README.md

 # How to run the Finemap-MiXeR with Docker container

  If you do not have MATLAB licence, you can still run Finemap-MiXeR using Matlab Runtime and Docker Container.
-Our method has been compiled using Matlab 2018B compiler  and  we can run this compiled application using Matlab Runtime that is hosted in a singularity container.
+Our method has been compiled using Matlab 2018B compiler  and  we can run this compiled application using Matlab Runtime that is hosted in a Docker container.
 All this process has already done and if you follow the following steps you can run Finemap-MiXeR without using MATLAB.
 Assuming that Docker container is available on your machine, you can also follow the steps below to run the analysis

 ## Step 1
 Get matlab runtime container from DockerHub as  `docker pull bayramalex/matlabruntime2018`